radjay/harvia-homekit/README.md

 # Create config directory if it doesn't exist
 mkdir -p ~/.config/harvia-homekit/
-cp config.json ~/.config/harvia-homekit/ # if you haven't already
+cp config.example.json ~/.config/harvia-homekit/config.json # Use the example config as a template

 # Reload systemd and enable the service
 sudo systemctl daemon-reload